 From the ICA’s graffiti art installations and Fort Point’s frequent open studios to sipping lattes from Barrington Coffee or Bee’s Knees Supply Company, residents adore the Seaport’s connection to arts and culture.
 On summer evenings, world-renowned musicians play under the stars at the Blue Hills Bank Pavilion.

-The Dana Schaefer Team is the leading real estate team in Cambridge and Greater Boston.
+Dana Schaefer is a leading real estate agent in Cambridge and Greater Boston.
 They have helped hundreds of buyers find their dream home in Massachusetts.Contact Us